 Overuse and Repetitive Strain

-One of the most common causes of calcific tendonitis is overuse and repetitive strain.
+One of the most common triggers of calcific tendonitis is overuse and repetitive strain.
 This can occur in any tendon in the body but is most often seen in the shoulder, elbow, wrist, and knee.
 Overuse can result from a wide range of activities such as typing, painting, gardening, and playing sports.
 Over time, the repetitive strain can cause micro-tears in the tendon, leading to inflammation and the eventual formation of calcium deposits.

 Aging and Degeneration